shiv-sundar/YotabitesRPackageDemos/output-file/dplyr.md

 Basic functions in `dplyr`
 ==========================

 Let's have a quick look at our data.
+All data can be downloaded from [this](https://github.com/shiv-sundar/YotabitesRPackageDemos/tree/master/data) repository.

 ``` r
 head(data)